tav/gitfund/mvp/app/page/privacy.md

 * We run GitFund on top of the [Google Cloud] infrastructure.
 See their [Platform Security][google-cloud-security] page to better understand how they store and protect data.

-* We use [KeyCDN] as a content distribution network.
-See their [Privacy Policy] [keycdn-privacy] to better understand how they store and protect data.

 * We use [Mailjet] to send emails.
 See their [Privacy Policy][mailjet-privacy] to better understand how they process and handle data.